Canon DSLR RAW to DPX/Cineon converter

 this a simple one-step process:

-is a CLI utility (OS X, Linux and IRIX) that converts Canon CR2 RAW files into DPX,
+is a CLI utility (OS X and Linux) that converts Canon CR2 RAW files into DPX,

 OpenEXR or TIFF image sequences.
 It provides full 32bit floating-point image calculations